 Eat Well for the Menopause

-Join our Staff Dietitian for a special seminar exploring diet and nutrition factors that can be helpful in managing your menopause, including those that may impact on symptoms, and prevent against future conditions linked to the menopause.
+Join our staff dietitian for a special seminar exploring diet and nutrition factors that can be helpful in managing your menopause, including those that may impact symptoms and prevent future conditions linked to the menopause.

 Food to Support Mood

-In this seminar we explore more around the connection between the two.
-This session will be run by a student dietitian under the supervision of our specialist Staff Wellbeing Dietitian, we’ll include: How food makes us feel, emotional eating, triggers and tactics, and helpful strategies.
+In this seminar, we explore more about the connection between the two.
+This session will be run by a student dietitian under the supervision of our specialist staff wellbeing dietitian.
+We include: how food makes us feel; emotional eating; triggers and tactics; and helpful strategies.

 This seminar will focus on how you can improve your diet to help manage your cholesterol and blood pressure.
-We will look at a range of dietary aspects to consider including salt, fats, alcohol as well as covering some lifestyle factors that can help such as physical activity.
+We will look at a range of dietary aspects to consider, including salt, fats, and alcohol, as well as some lifestyle factors that can help, such as physical activity.

 Vitamin D Seminar

 Vitamin D, also known as the sunshine vitamin, is integral to supporting our health.
-Often Vitamin D is highlighted even more in and around the winter months, which we are rapidly approaching!
-Additionally, you may have heard Vitamin D mentioned even more recently in relation to Coronovirus and whether or not it has any impact.
-In this seminar we will look at what Vitamin D is, how it is made and obtained through diet and supplementation, at risk groups and how much you need.
+Often, vitamin D is highlighted even more in and around the winter months.
+In this seminar, we will look at what vitamin D is, how it is made and obtained through diet and supplementation, at-risk groups, and how much you need.

 Eating Well at Work

-Regular healthy balanced meals, snacks and drinks throughout the working day are vital to keep us focused, efficient, alert and appropriately energised – vital for ourselves, our work and our patients.
-In this seminar we will explore how we can eat well at work, including planning, what to include, easy snack options, how to eat well if you work shifts, ideas to consider for break times, and how to encourage our colleagues and teams to eat well at work.
+Regular, healthy, balanced meals, snacks, and drinks throughout the working day are vital to keeping us focused, efficient, alert, and appropriately energised—vital for ourselves, our work, and our patients.
+In this seminar, we will explore how we can eat well at work, including planning, what to include, easy snack options, how to eat well if you work shifts, ideas to consider for break times, and how to encourage our colleagues and teams to eat well at work.

 Staying Hydrated

 We meet so many staff who are seriously dehydrated at work.
 Staff are allowed to drink on wards as long as water bottles are kept in a discreet place.
-Fluid is so important in the body that even when levels drop only slightly we begin to feel the consequences.
-Low levels can cause headaches, poor concentration, dizziness, tiredness and dry mouth.
-Maintaining hydration can also help prevent weight gain, so don’t forget to keep your water bottle topped up at work.
+Fluid is so important in the body that even when levels drop only slightly, we begin to feel the consequences.
+Low levels can cause headaches, poor concentration, dizziness, tiredness, increase weight gain in some circumstances and give you a dry mouth so don’t forget to keep your water bottle topped up at work.

-Fluid intake will vary from individual to individual as many factors can impact this, such as temperature, weather, exercise.
-For adults it is stated that typically the average adult needs between 1.5 – 2 litres a day, equivalent of approx. six to eight glasses of water/nonsugary drinks/milk.
-Fruit juices and smoothies also count towards your fluid intake but they contain free sugars that can damage teeth so limit these to a combined total of 150ml per day.
+Fluid intake will vary from individual to individual, as many factors can impact this, such as temperature, weather, and exercise.
+For adults, it is stated that typically the average adult needs between 1.5 and 2 litres a day, equivalent to approximately six to eight glasses of water, nonsugary drinks, or milk.
+Fruit juices and smoothies also count towards your fluid intake, but they contain free sugars that can damage teeth, so limit these to a combined total of 150 ml per day.